brunosimon/keppler/readme.md

 keppler "My awesome project"
 ```

-Keppler should open in your default browser and start watching any changes you make on the folder.
+Keppler should open in your default browser and start watching any changes you make on the files inside the folder.

 #### 3 - Share the URL with your audience

-You must be on the same network.
+Simply share the URL that should appear and your audience will have access to your code through Keppler.
-Simply share the URL that should appear with your audience and they will start receiving your changes.
+By default, you must be on the same network.

 ## Configuration